 Memory timings refer to detailed technical aspects of the memory chip operation related to the number of cycles required for various stages of a memory transfer.
 Here, lower numbers are better.
-The details of memory timings are beyond the scope of this article, but should be researched for performance tuning once you new PC is built and shown to be stable
+The details of memory timings are beyond the scope of this article, but should be researched for performance tuning once you new PC is built and has proven to be stable.

 Serial ATA is a computer bus interface for connecting host bus adapters to mass storage devices such as hard disk drives and optical drives.
 Serial ATA was designed to replace the older ATA (AT Attachment) standard (also known as EIDE).
 It is able to use the same low level commands, but serial ATA host-adapters and devices communicate via a high-speed serial cable over two pairs of conductors.

 SATA is currently in its 3rd generation.
-SATA 1.0 provides 1.5 Gb/s max transfer rates, SATA 2.0 provides 3 Gb/s max transfer rates, and SATA 3.0 provides 6 Gb/s max transfer rates.
+SATA 1.0 provides 1.5 Gbit/s max transfer rates, SATA 2.0 provides 3 Gbit/s max transfer rates, and SATA 3.0 provides 6 Gbit/s max transfer rates.
 A particular advantage of SATA is the greater flexibility provided by its data cables which a much thinner and which connect just one drive each.